 How does metformin work?

-Metformin lowers blood glucose levels in two ways, by:
+Metformin lowers blood glucose levels in 2 ways, by:

 - reducing how much glucose is released from the liver, where it is stored